 Covid-19 Crisis Management

 The Covid-19 crisis has affected everyone, this office included.
 Landlords and tenants are confused and understandably worried about how the crisis affects their rights.
 Many landlords and tenants have reached out asking what their rights are and what, if anything, should be done differently during the Covid-19 crisis.
-There are no easy answers to these questions as the situation is fluid, unprecedented, and does not have a projected end date.
+There are no easy answers to these questions as the situation is fluid and unprecedented.
+While the Governor has allowed restaurants and other businesses to open, significant restrictions on landlord-tenant law are still in effect and do not have a clear expiration date.

 There is no existing law or experience to draw from to guide us.
 This leaves landlords, tenants, advocates, lawyers and the courts guessing.

 The following is a non-extensive list of common questions with practical analysis and suggestions on how the Covid-19 crisis affects landlord-tenant relationships.
 This is primarily intended to discuss residential situations.
 Some of the same analysis may apply to commercial relationships as well.
 This memo is not intended to convey legal advice, but to assist parties to navigate this difficult situation.
 If you still have questions or wish to discuss further, you are welcome to reach out to the attorneys here.

 Do I still have to pay rent?
 If I am a landlord may I still collect rent?

 Yes.
 Rent is still due.
 Notwithstanding various requests, orders and suggestions regarding evictions, the fact is that leases are still in full force and effect.
 The landlord still has to respond to maintenance requests.
 The tenant still has to observe the requirements of the lease, including the requirement to pay rent.